jjanii/livechat/README.md

 ##### Frontend: React
 ##### Backend: Node.js
 ### How to run
 The app uses on local dev mode `localhost:3000` for frontend, and `localhost:5001` for the server.
-Feel free to change the server port in the `server.js` file and also in the `env.development` file
+Feel free to change the server port in the `server.js` file and also in the `.env.development` file
 #### Frontend
 ```bash
 foo@bar:~$ cd frontend && npm install